-This double degree is the only one in Victoria that combines financial planning and accounting to develop your abilities to provide business, finance and wealth advice to individuals and organisations
+Our double degree is the only one in Australia that combines financial planning and accounting to develop your abilities to provide business, finance and wealth advice to individuals and organisations

 Your specialised studies in accounting, financial planning and wealth management will introduce you to the regulatory and global influences relevant to the financial services industry, and develop your understanding of accounting, financial planning, financial products, risk management and investment strategies that are essential to providing financial and accounting services to clients.
 In addition, you will have the option to undertake a six month internship to apply your technical knowledge and analytical skills.

 While developing specialist knowledge necessary to operate successfully in contemporary business and multidisciplinary environments, the program prepares students to provide holistic and integrated business, financial and wealth advice to the highest level of ethical and professional standards.